 Structured Learning Assistance (SLA)

-What is Structured Learning Assistance?
+What is the Structured Learning Assistance program?

 Frequently Asked Questions

 SLA-supported courses are designed to improve student success.
 These course sections include two categories: E-sections and S-sections.

 - E-sections: SLA supported sections of core courses to help students remove academic deficiencies.
 E-sections of courses such as MATH 1010 and MATH 1530 have been designed for students who enter APSU without a strong algebra background from high school.
 (Formerly they would have been placed in developmental courses that did not give university-level credit and did not apply toward a degree.)
 The class portion of an E-section of a core course is the same as the other class sections for the course and meet for a total of 3 hours each week.
 However, students enrolled in E-sections of courses must also attend the SLA workshops two times each week.
 By enrolling in E-sections of core courses, students complete their core requirement and also satisfy the requirement to address academic deficiencies.

 - S-sections: SLA supported sections of historically challenging courses.
 Some courses that have historically been challenging to students now offer S-sections of the course.
 These S-sections provide the same course content in the class lectures, but they also provide SLA workshops one or two times each week to improve student success.

 Courses with E-sections

 - MATH 1710